 Peter Werner (P.)

-At the moment, one focus of my research is on transparency as an element for the design of payment schemes in firms.
-I work on a Marie Skłodowska-Curie Individual Fellowship with the title “Wage transparency in companies”.
+From October 2017 to September 2019, I worked on a Marie Skłodowska-Curie Individual Fellowship with the title “Wage transparency in companies”.
 Please find more information about the project on my private website.

 - Behavioral and Experimental Economics